Exact post-selection inference, with application to the lasso: Introduction

 \section{Introduction}

 As a statistical technique, linear regression is both simple and powerful.
 Not only does it provide estimates of the ``effect'' of each variable, but it also quantifies the uncertainty in those estimates, allowing inferences to be made about the effects.
-However, in many applications, a practitioner starts with a large pool of candidate variables, such as genes or demographic features, and does not know \emph{a priori} which are relevant.
-This is especially problematic when there are more variables than observations; in the usual regression setting where predictors are assumed to be fixed, the model is unidentifiable.
+However, in many applications, a practitioner starts with a large pool of candidate variables, such as genes or demographic features, and does not know {a priori} which are relevant.
+This is especially problematic when there are more variables than observations, since then the model is unidentifiable (at least in the setting where the predictors are assumed fixed).

-In such settings, it is tempting to use the data to decide which variables to include in the model.
+In such settings, it is tempting to let the data decide which variables to include in the model.
 For example, one common approach when the number of variables is not too large is to fit a linear model with all variables included, observe which ones are significant at level $\alpha$, and then refit the linear model with only those variables included.
 The problem with this is that the $p$-values can no longer be trusted, since the variables that are selected will tend to be those that are significant.
 Intuitively, we are ``overfitting'' to a particular realization of the data.